Flexible Hardware Infrastructure

 HPE Cray supercomputers support multiple processor architectures and accelerator options.
 Additionally, they are architected for forward compatibility with next-generation blades and servers.
 HPE Cray supercomputers are available in two configurations.

-HPE Cray supercomputers revolutionary design features the HPE Slingshot interconnect and delivers a high-performing interconnect solution built on high radix, 64-port switches which enable scaling to hundreds of thousands of nodes with only three hops in a Dragonfly topology.
+HPE Cray supercomputers revolutionary design features the HPE Slingshot interconnect and delivers a high-performing interconnect solution built on high radix.
+These 64-port switches which enable scaling to hundreds of thousands of nodes with only three hops in a Dragonfly topology.

 The 64-port switch provides 12.8 Tb/s of bandwidth.
 Each port operates at 200 Gb/s per direction and can provide an Ethernet edge or HPC fabric functionality.
 Edge ports connect to supported Ethernet NIC or external routers at 100GbE or 200GbE.